 Policy-Based Management has three components:

-There are four evaluation modes, three of which can be automated:
+Evaluation modes.
+There are four evaluation modes; three can be automated:

 On demand.
 This mode evaluates the policy when directly specified by the user.

 On change: prevent.
 This automated mode uses DDL triggers to prevent policy violations.

 IMPORTANT!
 If the nested triggers server configuration option is disabled, On change: prevent will not work correctly.
 Policy-Based Management relies on DDL triggers to detect and roll back DDL operations that do not comply with policies that use this evaluation mode.
 Removing the Policy-Based Management DDL triggers or disabling nest triggers, will cause this evaluation mode to fail or perform unexpectedly.

 On change: log only.
 This automated mode uses event notification to evaluate a policy when a relevant change is made.